[image]

 Logfile reports are straightforward, and include indicator lines at the end if there are any messages that warrant investigation (popup summaries show indicators too).
 If you see an indicator line, search logfiles for "*" to locate errors and notes, and see Tech Notes in this app's User Guide for more about logfiles in general.

 Although it supports a variety of actions, this app's main tool is the SYNC button on its Main tab.
 This makes a TO folder the same as a FROM folder quickly, by updating TO only for changes made in FROM.
-SYNCs detect changes by checking timestamps, sizes, and structure, to avoid slower full copies.
+SYNCs detect changes by checking timestamps, sizes, and folder structure, to avoid slower full copies.
 They can also be rolled back with UNDO if needed.

 The way you'll use SYNC depends on whether you want to back up your content, sync it between PCs and phones, or both.
 The next two sections provide step-by-step coverage of both usage modes.